 Occasion or no occasion, the spring/summer season seems to call in a packed calendar of events, each with their own ambiguous dress code – daunting when, two weddings, a garden party and a milestone birthday later, your enthusiasm for another blow-dry is waning.
 Luckily, looking occasion-appropriate is well within reach – and needn’t mean pressing repeat on your go-to loose wave.
-Our resident Taylor Taylor expert shares two surprisingly-simple-to-master hair looks to shake up your repertoire.
+Our resident Taylor Taylor London expert Jenny Persson shares two surprisingly-simple-to-master hair looks to shake up your repertoire.
 Lay down the groundwork now and breeze through the season ahead.

 Prep the hair with